refinedev/refine/.changeset/nasty-worms-drive.md

 If the packages are not installed, you can install them with your package manager:

-> You don't have to install all of packages.
-You can install only the packages that you use.
+> You don't have to install all of these packages below.
+Only install the packages you use.

 ```bash
 npm install @chakra-ui/react @emotion/react @emotion/styled framer-motion